aridjayarecipes/cutesrecipes.web.app/content/post/2243-steps-to-prepare-award-winning-tofu-black-bean-and-corn-chili-burrito.md

 1. Make ready  Optional toppings;sliced avocado,sour cream,lettuce and/or chopped fresh cilantro

 Add some tofu or tempeh like in this recipe for a southwest tofu burrito with avocado by Healthy.
 This healthy burrito will jump start your day.
 Make ahead of time for busy mornings!
-This vegan tofu & black bean chili is packed with plant-based protein and full of flavor.
+This vegan tofu &amp; black bean chili is packed with plant-based protein and full of flavor.

 <!--inarticleads2-->